Keep up to date with all things Orchard Toys; take a look at our favourite picks, discover our new lines and learn about some of our top tips!

 5. Sweet Treats

-This is by no means an everyday strategy, but you could use sweets to teach children about grouping by encouraging them to sort Smarties by colour.
+This is by no means an everyday strategy, but you could use grapes, raisins or smarties teach children about grouping.
 They’re also a great way to reward children and to keep them interested!
 Of course if you prefer the healthier option you could always encourage children to count the peas on their plate!

 6. Get Creative

 Why not encourage children to make their own number lines and flashcards.
 Not only will children learn as they make them, once completed they’re perfect for taking out and about!
 Add some paint and glitter for extra fun!

 Whilst learning times tables might not be the most thrilling exercise, if you’re excited about practising them your child will be too, which will make the whole experience much easier!
 You could even introduce small rewards for each time they learn a whole times table to help to keep them motivated.